If you are looking for my CV, visit my online CV.

 In the past, I have been a member of The BrainStormers, the Essex team that participated in the BCI race of the Cybathlon 2016, the first international competition for parathletes.
 Our student-led team brought a bronze medal back to the UK, competing against the most famous universities in the field.
 I have also been a member of the RedBeard Button, the robotics team of the University of Parma that won the Sick Robot Day 2012, an international robotics competition.

-I have also been employed as Graduate Laboratory Assistant in various modules (see Teaching), where I helped students undertaking lab activities and group projects, and module supervisors marking assignments and coursework.
+In 2017, I have been a fixed term lecturer at the University of Essex, teaching the module CE320 - Large Scale Software Systems and Extreme Programming.
+In the previous years, I have been employed as Graduate Laboratory Assistant in various modules (see Teaching), where I helped students undertaking lab activities and group projects, and module supervisors marking assignments and coursework.

 In 2015, I served as Programme Chair for the 7th Computer Science and Electronic Engineering Conference (CEEC'15).
 I am a graduate student member of IEEE and EMBS and an Associate Fellow of the Higher Education Academy.